 William Burts La Cava died in 1971.

-3. In 1931, when art deco architecture was popular, Davies designed the Western Union Building on Main Street at 3rd.
-Like the Sinclair Building and the Blackstone Hotel, the Western Union Building is one of Fort Worth’s art deco gems.
+3. Out with the old, in with the new: In 1931, just four years after he designed the traditional La Cava Building, Davies embraced a new architectural style: art deco.
+The Western Union Building on Main Street at 3rd, like the Sinclair Building and the Blackstone Hotel, is one of Fort Worth’s art deco gems.

 The Fort Worth Press on April 15, 1930 announced plans for the building.